m007/cypher.lang/README.md

 cypher.lang
 ===========

-[Gedit](https://en.wikipedia.org/wiki/Gedit) syntax highlighting file for cypher files.
+[Gedit](https://en.wikipedia.org/wiki/Gedit) syntax highlighting file for the cypher query language.

+### Usage

-Put `cypher.lang` in `/usr/share/gtksourceview-3.0/language-specs/`
-or in `~/.local/share/gtksourceview-3.0/language-specs/`
+Put `cypher.lang` in `/usr/share/gtksourceview-3.0/language-specs/` or in `~/.local/share/gtksourceview-3.0/language-specs/`
+and you are ready to go.

+### Improvements

-Documentation on editing `.lang` files: https://developer.gnome.org/gtksourceview/stable/lang-tutorial.html
+Documentation on editing `.lang` can be found here: https://developer.gnome.org/gtksourceview/stable/lang-tutorial.html.
+Feel free to raise an issue if you think this can be improved somehow.